Cookies managing

 Alexander Chernyavskiy with his wife

-We lived on the sixth floor and our balcony was facing the airport.
-Early in the morning on the 24th my wife cried out: “Explosions!
+We lived on the sixth floor, with our balcony facing the airport.
+Early in the morning on the 24th, my wife cried out: “Explosions!
 War!”
-And we saw a huge mushroom cloud: apparently, they hit an ammunition storage or fuel supply.
-The planes were removed from the airfield, so maybe they were waiting for an attack.
-There was only one old plane left: it was bought by the city to put in the park and make a kids’ cafe there.
-That was what the Russians hit and then they boasted about it…
+We saw a huge mushroom cloud: they apparently hit an ammunition or fuel depot.
+The planes were removed from the airfield, so maybe they were expecting an attack.
+There was only one old plane left: it had been bought by the city to put in the park and make a kids’ cafe there.
+That was what the Russians hit and then boasted about…

-By the first night Russians were by Melitopol
+By the first night, Russians were right outside Melitopol

-We were shocked of course.
-They were calming us down: everything is under control etc. The information that was coming through was saying otherwise, but it was impossible to believe that Russia would attack Ukraine.
+We were shocked, of course.
+They were trying to calm us down by telling us everything was under control.
+The information we were getting was saying otherwise, but it was impossible for us to believe that Russia would attack Ukraine.
 We went into the yard and all neighbors were asking each other: is it true?
-Is it not an error?
+Has there been some mistake?

 Ivan Fedorov, the mayor of Melitopol, kidnapped by the Russian military.
 Released from captivity in exchange for 9 Russian soldiers.